Webdev-DavidM/Todo-drag-and-drop/README.md

 5) Creat testing with jest and react testing library which would include the following tests

-i)If the user is not logged in they are taken to the login screen ii)If their login is unsucessfult they get a message saying “login unsuccessful iii) If they try to go directly to the board route without authentication they are sent back to the log in screen iv) If the user deletes an item, it will not show in the ui anymore If the user edits a todo and save the ui is updated
+i)If the user is not logged in they are taken to the login screen

+ii)If their login is unsucessfult they get a message saying “login unsuccessful

+iii) If they try to go directly to the board route without authentication they are sent back to the log in screen

+iv) If the user deletes an item, it will not show in the ui anymore

+If the user edits a todo and save the ui is updated

-v) If you click edit the field changes from to become editable Create vi) If I create a todo it shows in the ui viiIf I put a array into this hook it will return an object sorted into columns
+v) If you click edit the field changes from to become editable

+vi) If I create a todo it shows in the ui

+vii)If I put a array into this hook it will return an object sorted into columns